Tesla’s automotive business is recovering, and shares are emerging from a correction

 Tesla, Inc. stock price forecast for 2026

-The base-case forecast for Tesla shares suggests a further decline towards support at 380 USD.
-At this level, the correction is expected to come to an end, followed by a resumption of price growth within the broader uptrend.
-The first upside target would be the 490 USD resistance level.
-If this level is breached, the next target would be the upper boundary of the ascending channel near 600 USD.
+The primary forecast for Tesla shares assumes a rebound from support at 380 USD, followed by a move towards resistance at 490 USD.
+If this resistance level is breached, the next upside target would be the upper boundary of the channel near 530 USD.

 Tesla, Inc stock analysis and forecast for 2026